mahyarmirrashed/fiducial-tracker/README.md

   <img src="https://img.shields.io/tokei/lines/github/mahyarmirrashed/fiducial-tracker" alt="Total repo lines" />
 </p>

-Using `darknet`, a computer vision framework, collect video streams from cameras, analyze for fiducials, and publish tracked fiducial locations to listening receivers.
-The server acts as a broker service that distributes analysis workload to `darknet` computer vision workers, and then periodically publishes tracked results to receivers.
-A diagram of the architecture is shown below.
+An array of cameras sends video streams to the server module.
+There, the server, using `pyzbar`, a QR code scanning library, analyzes for QR code fiducials, and published their tracked locations to listening clients.

 ![](res/architecture.png)

 Communication between cameras and server is accomplished using REQ/REP sockets.
 This is so that the server can regulate the input camera feed to reduce staleness of communicated frames from video streams.

-The `darknet` component connected with the `server` submodule interacts using single-threading on the server main loop.
-Later, multi-threading may be used to preprocess incoming frames ahead of time for object detection.

 ## Conda Environment